mamun2519/tech-notes/docker/redme.md

 - Docker is used in microservices, continuous integration, and deployment.
 - Docker can be used to build, ship, and run distributed applications at any scale.

+## Docker Basic Command

+**IMAGES
+⇒** Docker images are a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.